-DUE TO THE UNPRECEDENTED NUMBER OF QUERIES I RECEIVE ON A DAILY BASIS ABOUT MOULD, I HAVE PUT TOGETHER A ONE PAGE MOULD PROTOCOL WHICH SETS OUT A FOUR STEP PROCESS ON HOW TO DEAL WITH MOULD (BOTH IN YOUR HOME AND IN YOUR BODY).
-TO ACCESS OR DISCUSS THIS PROTOCOL, PLEASE FILL OUT THE CONTACT FORM ON THE ESSENTIAL OILS PAGE OF MY WEBSITE AND ONE OF MY TEAM LEADERS WILL CONTACT YOU.
+DUE TO THE UNPRECEDENTED NUMBER OF QUERIES I RECEIVE ON A DAILY BASIS ABOUT MOULD, I HAVE PUT TOGETHER A ONE PAGE MOULD PROTOCOL – AN EXCLUSIVE RESOURCE FOR YOUING LIVING MEMBERS IN MY TEAM- WHICH SETS OUT A FOUR STEP PROCESS ON HOW TO DEAL WITH MOULD (BOTH IN YOUR HOME AND IN YOUR BODY).
+IF YOU WOULD LIKE INFORMATION ON HOW TO BE A PART OF MY TEAM TO ACCESS THIS PROTOCOL PLUS MORE, PLEASE FILL OUT THE CONTACT FORM ON THE ESSENTIAL OILS PAGE OF MY WEBSITE AND ONE OF MY TEAM LEADERS WILL CONTACT YOU.

 I WOULD NOW CLEAN MOULD USING YOUNG LIVING THEIVES RANGE OF PRODUCTS AS PER THE PROCEDURE SET OUT IN THE MOULD PROTOCOL REFERRED TO ABOVE.

 I NOW EXCLUSIVELY USE AND RECOMMEND KELLY ABELEVEN FROM BUILDINGBIOLOGYNSW.COM.AU AS MY BUILDING BIOLOGIST OF CHOICE.

 This is one of my most personal blogs to date.